perryflynn/nsupdate-interactive/README.md

 export HMAC_SERVERLESS_INDUSTRIES=hmac-sha256:my-serverless-keyname:THEKEYINBASE64FORMAT
 ```

-Then the script will check automatically for a per-domain HMAC key:
+Then the script will look automatically for a per-domain HMAC key:

 ```sh
 ./nsupdate-interactive.py --zone nerdbridge.de